shishiraiyar/padp-notes/docs/unit 1/Fundamentals of Computer Design.md

 ## Principles of Computer Design

-- Take advantage of parallelism
+1. Take Advantage of Parallelism (explain pipelining, DLP etc)

-- Principle of Locality
+2. Principle of Locality (spatial and temporal)
+3. Focus on the Common Case (try to optimize what is most used)
+4. Amdahl's law

-### Amdahl's Law
+## Amdahl's Law

 Speed up, $ S = \frac{T(1)}{T(j)}$